foukenn/stock-analysis/README.md

 # Stock-Analysis

 ### Overview
-  In this analysis, we took a look at the overall stock market dataset to find the stocks that have the best return rate for safe investing.
-We also refactored old code to make the script run even better than before.
+  In this analysis, we took a look at the overall stock market dataset to find the stocks that had the best return rate for safe investing.
+To do so, we refactored old code to make the stock analysis script run even better than before.

 ### Results